 To help meet our liquidity requirements, we have entered into various financing arrangements.
-The noncurrent portions of our long-term borrowings as of December 31, 2021 and 2020, were \$33.2 billion and \$32.9 billion, respectively.
+The noncurrent portions of our long-term borrowings as of December 31, 2022 and 2021, were \$37.4 billion and \$33.2 billion, respectively.
 The carrying values of our long-term borrowings are net of fair value adjustments for interest rate swaps and unamortized discounts, premiums and offering costs.
-As of December 31, 2021, S&P, Moody's and Fitch assigned credit ratings to our outstanding senior notes of A- with a stable outlook, Baa1 with a stable outlook and BBB+ with a stable outlook, respectively, which are considered investment grade.
+As of December 31, 2022, S&P, Moody's and Fitch assigned credit ratings to our outstanding senior notes of BBB+, Baa1 and BBB+, respectively, which are considered investment grade.
 Unfavorable changes to these ratings may have an adverse impact on future financings.

-During 2021 and 2020, we issued debt with aggregate principal amounts of \$5.0 billion and \$9.0 billion, respectively.
-During 2019, we did not issue any debt or debt securities.
-During 2021, 2020 and 2019, we repaid/redeemed debt of \$4.2 billion, \$6.5 billion and \$4.5 billion, respectively.
+During 2022, 2021 and 2020, we issued debt with aggregate principal amounts of \$7.0 billion, \$5.0 billion and \$9.0 billion, respectively.
+During 2022, we repurchased portions of our debt at a cost of \$0.3 billion.
+During 2021 and 2020, we repaid/redeemed debt of \$4.2 billion and \$6.5 billion, respectively.
 In addition, during 2020, we exchanged \$0.7 billion of certain of our outstanding note issuances with \$0.9 billion of newly issued notes with a lower interest rate and later maturity date.

 To achieve a desired mix of fixed-rate and floating-rate debt, we entered into interest rate swap contracts that effectively converted a fixed-rate interest coupon for certain of our debt issuances to a floating, LIBOR-based coupon over the lives of the respective notes.
 These interest rate swap contracts qualify and are designated as fair value hedges.
-As of December 31, 2021 and 2020, we had interest rate swap contracts with aggregate notional amounts of \$6.7 billion and \$5.9 billion, respectively.
+As of both December 31, 2022 and 2021, we had interest rate swap contracts with aggregate notional amount of \$6.7 billion.

 To hedge our exposure to foreign currency exchange rate risk associated with certain of our long-term notes denominated in foreign currencies, we entered into cross-currency swap contracts, which effectively convert the interest payments and principal repayment of the respective notes from euros, pounds sterling and Swiss francs to U.S. dollars.
 These cross-currency swap contracts qualify and are designated as cash flow hedges.
-As of both December 31, 2021 and 2020, we had cross-currency swap contracts with aggregate notional amounts of \$3.4 billion and \$4.8 billion, respectively.
+As of both December 31, 2022 and 2021, we had cross-currency swap contracts with aggregate notional amount of \$3.4 billion.

-As of December 31, 2021, we had a commercial paper program that allows us to issue up to \$2.5 billion of unsecured commercial paper to fund our working-capital needs.
-During 2021, 2020 and 2019, we did not issue any commercial paper.
-No commercial paper was outstanding as of December 31, 2021 and 2020.
+As of December 31, 2022, we had a commercial paper program that allows us to issue up to \$2.5 billion of unsecured commercial paper to fund our working-capital needs.
+During 2022, 2021 and 2020, we did not issue any commercial paper.
+No commercial paper was outstanding as of December 31, 2022 and 2021.